Our

 around 70 miles for everyone else.

-CCHMSC visit M-Sport - 16 August The
+CCHMSC visit M-Sport - 16

-weekend started on Friday 16 with a visit by around thirty CCHMSC members to
+weekend started on Friday 16 with a visit by around thirty CCHMSC

 M-Sport to see how they build WRC winning cars, at their Dovenby Hall

 workshops in Cockermouth.
-We

 were privileged to see not only the history of the Malcolm Wilson led